konrads/substrate-exercise-3/KS_LECTURE_4-5.md

 QQQ
 ===
-* can extrinsics return anything?
+* can extrinsics return anything? - No! look for events, asyncly...